justasunil/Statistical-Machine-Learning-Apply-on-MNIST-Dataset/README.md

  Perform the following steps on the given dataset(MNIST) using [noise.py](https://github.com/sunil-17112/Standard-method-apply-on-MNIST-data/blob/master/noise.py) :

- Before this comment_in Line 116 and Comment_out Line 118 - 123 in [code.py](https://github.com/sunil-17112/Standard-method-apply-on-MNIST-data/blob/master/code.py)
+ Before this, you have to do some changes like comment_in Line 116 and Comment_out Line 118 - 123 in [code.py](https://github.com/sunil-17112/Standard-method-apply-on-MNIST-data/blob/master/code.py)

  a.
 Add Gaussian noise to the dataset.
 (NOTE: You can take mean=0 and variance can be varied upon your choice such that the noise reduction can